Getting to Know Your Neighborhood: Kendall Square

 300 Third St.

 Fuji brings flair to Kendall Square with its Asian fusion cuisine.
-It has an extensive selection of nigiri, sushi, sashimi, and makimonos, and its hot entrées encompass a variety of lo mein, fried rice, and chicken, beef, and shrimp dishes.
-Try to save room for dessert: the tempura-style fried cheesecake, with vanilla ice cream and strawberries, and the fried ice cream (flavors include red bean, mango, coconut, and vanilla) are a tasty end to a delicious meal.
+It has an extensive selection of nigiri, sushi, sashimi, and makimonos, and its hot entrées include a variety of lo mein, fried rice, and chicken, beef, and shrimp dishes.

 EVOO Restaurant